Chickaboo/Web-browser/README.md

 # What is planned for the future
 For future updates I have many plans such adding support for downloading files. with that I would probably make or intigrate an exsting antivirus with it to make sure you are not downloading something malicious.
 I also may add more customization features, User Profiles, Improved error handling and bookmarks.

 # Feel free to make suggestions For future updates.
-Any ideas/code contributions are much Appreciated.
+Any ideas/code contributions are much appreciated.

 ![Logo](https://github.com/Chickaboo/Web-browser/assets/131608268/92fee69a-fbec-4a97-8bb7-7db6b1f2c75d)